 George also co-founded Mink,initially as a vehicle for those songs which had never suited The Puddle, and a demonstration that dance music could be musical and could take off in Dunedin: something he has since regretted at leisure, although he consoles himself that it would, eventually, have happened even without his influence.

 As well as the Mink CDs and Cassingles, The Puddle toured N.Z. two or three times in this era, and released F.Nun 7″ Thursday/Too Hot To Be Cool and Acetone 7″ The Power of Love/Mamelons d’Amadou, the latter from unreleased album Songs For Emily Valentine (since released by Powertools records, 2006).
 These 16-track sessions also yielded Southern Man, The Puddle’s first nationwide commercial radio success, and, on Festival Records’ Louder BFM compilation, garnered their first ever paycheck for a recording.
-This lineup also videotaped a live performance intended for TV, and a video for Thursday played on TV 2′s Frenzy, at the end of the first show for 1994.
+This lineup also videotaped a live performance intended for TV, and a video for Thursday played on TV 2’s Frenzy, at the end of the first show for 1994.
 Norman and Vikki went to Nelson, and Ross returned.
-Before this, in 1996, George had travelled to Te Awamutu and successfully recorded 8 older songs in Hamilton with a reformed Puddle Mark 2 (as yet unreleased – if anyone knows where the master tapes are now please get in touch).
+Before this, in 1996, George had travelled to Te Awamutu and successfully recorded 8 older songs in Hamilton with a reformed Puddle Mark 2, as yet unreleased, but here’s “Pataphysical Bureau” from the recently rediscovered tapes.

 Eventually The Puddle became serious again: with Alan Haig on drums and Phil Savory (ex-Mink) on sax and keyboards they played and recorded their part of The Dunedin Sound concert broadcast live from Sammys in Dunedin on Californian radio station KFJC in 2001.
 Then Heath Te Au, ex of Mink and Suka, joined as drummer.(Puddle Mark 4).
 This is the line up played regularly in Dunedin from 2002 to 2007.
 With Celia Mancini (who had sung many great vocal parts on Songs for Emily Valentine) dueting on Season of the Wolf , The Puddle (Mark 4) performed live on TV2’s National Anthem; the other song telecast on this occasion was ‘pataphysical Bureau.